 When the winter is fading away, and most skiing centers in Europe start packing their stuff, there are a couple destinations that become the perfect refuge for backcountry skiing lovers.
 North of Norway, and away from the crowds, Finnmark is one of those.
 Fred, IFMGA mountain guide, stays there every year from mid-March to mid-May, and receives week after week new groups of avid skiers, that inevitable return home plenty of stories, with the biggest smile on their face, and already thinking of going back for another ski trip.

 ‘Without doubt the best ski trip I’ve ever been on’, ‘by far the best guide that I have ever had’, ‘a dream for any backcountry skier’.
-We asked a couple of people who went this year ski touring in Finnmark with Fred, and praises liked these piled up one after the other.
+We asked a couple of people who went this year on a 6-day ski tour in Finnmark with Fred, and praises liked these piled up one after the other.
 So which are the reasons why this trip is so great?
 Just to name a few: The location, away from the crowds and in a breathtaking landscape; the terrain, with endless possibilities for all level of skiers; the diversity of activities that can be combined with skiing; and the passion with which Fred shares a place he loves.

 Finnmark is in the northeastern extreme of Norway, limiting with Finland to the south, Russia to the east, and the Barents Sea to the north.
 Based in the town of Langfjordbotn, one and a half hour drive from Alta airport, Fred’s ski trip takes place in between fjords that allow you to ski right from the summit and down to the sea.
 Away from the more crowded Lyngen Alps, Finnmark is a region that is still very wild, where every day you can find never ridden mountain faces.
 As Maxime, skier from Belgium, said: ‘A journey at the end of the world’.
 And for Gaelle and Fabrizio, also from Belgium, the scenery was so moving that they even had to stop for a while in the middle of a ski run because they were overwhelmed by emotion: ‘It’s not only about the great couloirs and snow, but also the infinite blue sky, the breathtaking fjords, and the endless slopes’.